 Use a Borax Paste

 Borax, found in the laundry product aisle, is an alkaline mineral salt that helps to neutralize acid stains like urine.
-While natural, it is toxic to humans and can cause skin, eye, and respiratory irritation.
+While natural, it is toxic to humans.
 Always wear rubber gloves and eye protection when using it, and be sure that the mattress is well-vacuumed before anyone uses it again.

 Mix one cup of borax with one tablespoon of water or enough to make a thin paste.
 Spread it over the pee stain and work it in lightly with a soft-bristled brush.
 Allow the paste to dry completely and vacuum away the residue.